This is our 31st year of celebrating the outstanding accomplishments of IBAT members with the

 which has never been more important than throughout the past year.

-The Best of Community Banking (BOCB) competition is an opportunity to showcase and honor the best-of-the-best efforts of IBAT members in six categories: pandemic response (new this year), bank culture, community service, financial literacy, marketing, and architectural design.
+The Best of Community Banking (BOCB) competition is an opportunity to showcase and honor the best-of-the-best efforts of IBAT members in six categories: pandemic response, bank culture, community service, financial literacy, marketing, and architectural design.
 Entries are free with a maximum of two per bank.

 This awards program is open to all member banks in good standing.
 Submissions will be electronic and include a written summary and short video (optional but highly encouraged).
 See additional details on the entry form.
 Entry requirements include: